workhardzy/K6312/README.md

 * data_analysis_pandas.ipynb - Do topic, sentiment, and sentiment-based analysis.

 ### Data files used and generated
+* Most data files are too large to upload.

 ### Additional notes
 We have also attempted to train the model on the News Popularity in Multiple Social Media Platforms Data Set.